Malware-Research/Resources/README.md

  - Looking for a set of Yara rules to enrich your detection?
 Check out this collection of Yara rules by Florian Roth: [Neo23x0 Yara Repo](https://github.com/Neo23x0/signature-base/tree/master/yara)

+  If you're really curious about APT groups and their implants then you'll have fun analyzing these samples used by most famous APTs groups: [Malware Collection] (iec56w4ibovnb4wc.onion).
+This repo is reachable only using Tor Browser.
+Please be careful, these samples are armed!!

  - A platform to collect useful information about APT groups, IOCs, and more: [OpenCti](https://opencti.io)

 ### Blogs